-The preferred mitigation option which is being developed involves the replacement of the existing section of overhead line with underground cabling.
-After carrying out engineering and environmental studies to investigate various options for crossing the Dwyryd Estuary our team has concluded that a deep underground tunnel is the best option.
+The preferred landscape enhancement option involves the replacement of an existing section of overhead line with an underground solution.
+After carrying out engineering and environmental studies to investigate various options for crossing the Dwyryd Estuary our team concluded that an underground tunnel is the best method.

 Please click on the link below to see a map of the existing transmission line and our current search areas for the tunnel route and the possible locations for the tunnel head houses and sealing end compound.

 Local stakeholders and the community welcomed the decision to remove 3km of overhead line and ten pylons between the existing Garth sealing end compound in the west and Cilfor in the east during public events in summer 2016 and winter 2018.

 At the eastern end of the tunnel careful design will combine the tunnel head house with the sealing end compound to minimise impact.
 Sealing end compounds are needed where a section of underground cable connects to an overhead line.
 A tunnel head house would also be required at the west end of the tunnel.

 We carefully selected the locations to reduce the visual impact of this electricity infrastructure and again, we worked with our group of technical stakeholders to identify the best locations.